 What is PTE Core?

-PTE Core is a new English proficiency test that is expected to launch in late 2023.
+PTE Core is a new English proficiency test that is expected to launch in early 2024.
 However, the specific launch date has not been announced yet.
 It is designed to assess general English skills for everyday situations, rather than academic English skills.

 Similar to other IRCC approved English proficiency tests like IELTS General Training and CELPIP, PTE Core is expected to assess the four key language skills: speaking, writing, listening, and reading.